smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref pounceStreak >}}

-This value is incremented and tested in {{< lookup/cref PounceHelper >}}, which also gives a 50,000 bonus point on the tenth consecutive pounce.
+This value is incremented and tested in {{< lookup/cref TryPounce >}}, which also gives a 50,000 bonus point on the tenth consecutive pounce.
 This counter is reset to zero when the player touches the ground, or when they pounce on an actor who is designed to be used as a platform.
 Notably, the pounce streak is _not_ reset when the player clings to a wall.

 {{< boilerplate/global-cref profCountCPU >}}